 The Company’s 100%-owned Rook I project hosts the land based Arrow deposit which has a Measured mineral resource estimate of 209.6 Mlbs U3O8 contained within 2.18 Mt grading 4.35% U3O8, an Indicated resource estimate of 47.1 Mlbs U3O8 contained within 1.57 Mt grading 1.36% U3O8, and an Inferred resource estimate of 80.7 Mlbs U3O8 contained within 4.40 Mt grading 0.86% U3O8 (see the Company’s technical disclosure statement: http://www.nexgenenergy.ca/corporate/corporate-governance/).
 The Arrow deposit was based on 521 diamond drill holes and has a defined area of mineralization of 315 m wide x 980 m in strike length, starting at 100 m below surface down to 980 m depth and remains open in most directions and at depth.

 Arrow is a 100% land-based, basement-hosted and high-grade uranium discovery which is the largest development-stage uranium deposit in Canada.
-The company remains well-funded to continue its program of expansion and infill drilling the Arrow deposit as well as further drill testing other prospective parts of the Rook I property.
+The company remains well-funded to continue progressing the Arrow deposit as well as further drill testing other prospective areas of the Rook I property.

 To learn more about NexGen, please contact: